opensky/SitemapBundle/README.md

       default_priority:   0.5
       driver:             odm.mongodb

+In the example above, we enabled the sitemap with `odm.mongodb` driver, which means that you have to add `DoctrineMongoDBBundle` to your Kernel and register its configuration like so:

+    doctrine_odm.mongodb:
+      auto_generate_proxy_classes: true
+      default_document_manager: default
+      default_connection: mongodb
+      cache_driver: array
+      metadata_cache_driver: array
+      default_database: opensky
+      proxy_namespace: Proxies
+      document_managers:
+        default:
+          connection: mongodb
+      connections:
+        mongodb:
+          server: localhost:27017

 # Writing custom url providers for *sitemap:generate* command

 The third step is to write your url providers to populate the 'sitemap' with